Murder of Helen Gorrie: Murder

+Investigation

 Gorrie's murder made headline news nationally.
 At an emotional news conference, Gorrie's mother broke down as she described how her daughter was "a lovable girl with a zest for life".

 Several witnesses came forward to report seeing a girl matching Gorrie's description near to Merchistoun Hall that evening.
 Two independent witnesses had reported seeing a girl who looked to be Gorrie waiting at a bus stop by the Portsmouth Road, at the junction with Catherington Lane, and getting into a car that may have been a Ford Escort which had come up from Catherington Lane.

 At around midnight, a woman driving along Portsmouth Road saw a man come out of the bushes on the side of the road, and he appeared to not want to have his face seen by the driver.
 At 12:30 am, a man driving down the same stretch of road saw two men standing several yards apart, but the driver got the impression that they were together.
 He said that one of the men looked suspicious and seemed to be worried that someone had spotted them.
 Police believe it may have been around this time that Helen was killed.

-Gorrie's case was featured on the heavily watched Crimewatch programme three months after her murder in October, where it was also revealed that an unidentified man who had gone in to the One Stop supermarket on Catherington Lane on 3 August telling the cashier that he had seen Gorrie on the road at around 12:30 am that night (the time police believed she may have been killed).
+Gorrie's case was featured on the influential Crimewatch programme three months after her murder in October, where it was also revealed that an unidentified man who had gone in to the One Stop supermarket on Catherington Lane on 3 August telling the cashier that he had seen Gorrie on the road at around 12:30 am that night (the time police believed she may have been killed).
 When the cashier asked if he had told the police this information, he began acting strangely and left quickly, saying he hadn't, with the cashier commenting "all he really wanted to do was to get away from me".